A correction function-based kernel-free boundary integral method for elliptic PDEs with implicitly defined interfaces: Discussion

 This work proposes a new version of the kernel-free boundary integral method for solving elliptic partial differential equations in two and three space dimensions with high accuracy.
 The KFBI method solves boundary and interface problems with their boundary integral formulations.
 It computes boundary and volume integrals by solving equivalent interface problems with fast PDE solvers and then obtains boundary values by interpolation.

 The equivalent interface problems are simpler than the original problem and are essential for the KFBI method.
-To accommodate the jump conditions in the interface, a correction function is introduced in the vicinity of the interface to derive corrected finite difference schemes and the boundary interpolation scheme.
+To accommodate the jump conditions across the interface, a correction function is introduced in the vicinity of the interface to derive corrected finite difference schemes and the boundary interpolation scheme.
 Unlike the original KFBI method, which applies a local coordinate transformation to calculate correction terms, the new approach obtains correction terms by solving a local Cauchy problem for the correction function.
-The local Cauchy problem is solved with a mesh-free collocation method, for which we also proposed a strategy to choose collocation points such that the resulting linear system is accurate and stable.
-The resulting method avoids repeatedly taking tangent derivatives on the jump condition and significantly simplifies the derivation procedure.
+The local Cauchy problem is solved with a mesh-free collocation method, for which we also propose a strategy to choose collocation points such that the resulting linear system is accurate and stable.
+The resulting method avoids repeatedly taking tangential derivatives of the jump conditions and significantly simplifies the derivation procedure.

 The presented method is efficient and accurate, which is demonstrated through several challenging numerical experiments.
-The efficiency of the method relies on the well-conditionness of the boundary integral equations and the applicability of fast PDE solvers (FFT, geometric multigrid methods) on a Cartesian grid.
+The efficiency of the method relies on the well-conditioning of the boundary integral equations and the applicability of fast PDE solvers (FFT and geometric multigrid methods) on a Cartesian grid.
 Even though the presented numerical results are based on a fourth-order implementation of the method, the method can be extended to arbitrary accuracy in principle \cite{Marques2011}.